-Indie dream pop duo originally out of San Francisco, CA, now living in the beautiful Seattle, WA area & making the most of music scene!
+Indie dream pop duo from San Francisco, CA, now transplanted to beautiful Seattle, WA & making the most of music scene!
 Follow our news, pictures, latest happenings on new releases and shows!
 Find our entire catalog on Bandcamp: http://sentineldream.bandcamp.com/

 Like recently profiled Absinthe Rose, Sentinel are a band that I really wish I had been familiar with quite a bit sooner… although the two equally impressive bands differ in nearly every other way… Sentinel are a Bay Area dream pop trio, inspired by post-punk, ethereal wave, and shoegaze, who have been at it for close to two decades, and whose latest effort, Points of Light, dropped this June.
 The album boasts songs that are a little more popularly accessible than, although not entirely dissimilar to, Dead Can Dance and Ride, who are admitted and obvious influences (They also cite The Police, Coldplay, and The Arcade Fire as influences… which would seem to bridge that gap.)
 The album itself actually resembles a dreamier, more ethereal, and more subdued take on the aesthetic of the first two Garbage records (whom they also claim to be a big fan of.)